 Section 6.40 of the Municipality's Zoning By-law sets out specific provisions relating to the extent and use of a Shoreline Activity Area.
 Some of these provisions relate to remote or rural residential lots on which home occupation and home industry uses would be permitted and/or considered.
-In keeping with the policies of the Official Plan, we would recommend that the Municipality consider including a provision in Sections 6.22 and 6.23 that any structure (accessory or main residential building) to be used for a home occupation or home industry cannot be located within a Shoreline Activity Area.
+In keeping with the policies of the Official Plan, provisions could be added to Sections 6.22 and 6.23 to require that any structure (accessory or main residential building) to be used for a home occupation or home industry cannot be located within a Shoreline Activity Area.

-E. SUMMARY AND RECOMMENDATIONS
+E. SUMMARY